johnvfranco/SAW-course/README.md

 and then invoke run.
 Doing this will enlarge the Java windows and Dialogs proportionately, including the File Chooser.
-This will not affect the size of the Cryptol application, the Terminal, or the pdf viewer (evince) windows.
+This will not affect the size of the Cryptol application, the Text Editor, the Terminal, or the pdf viewer (evince) windows.
 To enlarge the Cryptol window press the Contol key simultaneouly with the Right mouse button to get the VT Fonts menu and scroll down with the mouse wheel to select 'Large', 'Huge', or 'Enormous'.
 Do the same for the terminal although the font selection there is not as good as for the Cryptol window (not known why at the moment).
+If the text editor is emacs, drop the view menu and select 'Zoom In' or 'Zoom Out' as needed.
+If the text editor is gedit you have to install the text size plugin like
+this:

+   sudo apt-get install -y gedit-plugin-text-size

+then click the 3 horizontal bars atop each other icon and select preferences, then select plugins then scroll down and select the text size plugin.
+To change content size hold the control key while scrolling with the mouse thumbwheel.
+Other text editors have their own ways to control content size.
 To control the size of the pdf viewer content first adjust the size of the pdf viewer window by grabbing a corner with the mouse and dragging it until you have the size you want and second, drop the size menu (last on the left in the rightmost group of widgets) and select a number repeatedly until you are happy with the content size.
-You can set that size as the default when the viewer is showing something by clicking the menu icon that looks like three horizontal bars on top of each other and choosing 'Save Current Settings as Default'.
+You can set that size as the default when the viewer is showing something by clicking the menu icon that looks like three horizontal bars atop each other and choosing 'Save Current Settings as Default'.